Home Recipes Cream and Jam Long John Doughnut Recipe

 Long John Doughnut recipe

-Once the right temperature is reached, put a couple of the offcuts in to test the oil and make sure it is not too hot.
-If it is too hot, frying the offcuts will help lower the temperature of the oil.
+Once the right temperature is reached, put some offcuts in the oil to test it and ensure it is not too hot.
+If it is too hot, frying the offcuts will help lower the oil temperature.

-If you are using a deep fryer, set the temp to 175 C and increase it to 180 C if you find it is too low.
+If you use a deep fryer, set the temp to 175 C and increase it to 180 C if it is too low.

-Add one or two of the long johns to the oil, turning a couple of times as they fry.
+Add one or two longjohns to the oil, turning them twice as they fry.
 Do not overcrowd the frypan.

-Once they are golden brown, remove them from the oil and place them on a cooling rack with a paper towel underneath to catch any oil that drips.
+Once golden brown, remove them from the oil and place them on a cooling rack with a paper towel underneath to catch any oil that drips.

 Do this with the rest of the dough strips until they are all cooked.
-You may also find that the oil will drop in temperature as you are frying on a stovetop.
-Do not worry; you can turn the heat up a little to bring it back up to temp if you want to.
+You may also find that the oil drops in temperature as you fry on a stovetop.
+Do not worry; you can turn the heat up a little to bring it back up to temperature if you want to.

 Long John Doughnut recipe

-Different deep fryers and stovetops may differ.
-So find what works best for you.
-Remember to use the offcuts to test the oil and if you are ok with how the dough cooks.
+Different deep fryers and stovetops may work differently, so find what works best for you.
+Remember to use the offcuts to test the oil and see if you are okay with how the dough cooks.

 You can adjust accordingly.

-I use the same stabilized whipped cream recipe as I used for my No-Bake Chocolate Honeycomb Cheesecake, as this helps the cream to hold it’s shaping when piping.
+I use the same stabilized whipped cream recipe as I used for my No-Bake Chocolate Honeycomb Cheesecake, which helps the cream hold its shape when piping.
 But you can use straight whipped cream instead if you like.

 For the jam, I use raspberry, but you can use strawberry, blackberry or even apricot if you like.